 I received a BA in English and Journalism and a minor in Art History from Syracuse University, took graduate classes in personality development at NYU in the MSW program, and received a Certificate in TESOL from Teachers College, Columbia.
 I worked as the Creative Director, SVP, N.W. at Ayer and D'Arcy Advertising and an editor for the Associated Press.
 I am a member of the Actor's Equity and SAG-AFTRA unions, and the author of two off-off Broadway plays.
 I was a creative consultant for the film documentary, Lion of Judah, Los Angeles Film Festival, 2012.

-I currently tutor students at FIT in advertising and Marketing courses, Social Sciences, Art History, Philosophy and others.
-I have also been a tutor and assistant teacher for the Educational Opportutnity Program at FIT and an accomodative aide for the FIT-ABLE program.
+I currently tutor students at FIT in advertising and marketing courses, social sciences, art history, philosophy and others.
+I have also been a tutor and assistant teacher for the Educational Opportunity Program and an accomodative aide for the FIT-ABLE program.
 I am a volunteer reader and Pencil Pal in NYC Public Schools.
 A favorite website is BritishMuseum.org.

 My advice for FIT students is to work with a friend, counselor, or tutor to figure out how you learn best.

 I am a senior in fashion design, specializing in children's wear.
 I love children's wear because it can be whimsical and fun.
 Some of my favorite classes at FIT have been draping, patternmaking, sewing, and corsetry.
 My interests include martial arts, cycling, and making headpieces.

 My advice for students is to learn time management and do not procrastinate.
 I also recommend to not get so focused on grades; learning the skills is more important than the grade you get.